cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 you@yourlaptop $ python3 -m venv ~/ENV3
 ```

-The above will create a new python virtual environment.
+This will create a new python virtual environment.
 Activate it with the following.

 ```bash
 you@yourlaptop $ source ~/ENV3/bin/activate